googleanalytics/autotrack/README.md

 Of course, you'll have to make the following modifications to customize autotrack to your needs:

 - Replace `UA-XXXXX-Y` with your [tracking ID](https://support.google.com/analytics/answer/1032385)
-- Replace with sample list of plugin `require` statements with the plugins you want to use.
+- Replace the sample list of plugin `require` statements with the plugins you want to use.
 - Replace `path/to/autotrack.js` with the actual location of the `autotrack.js` file hosted on your server.

 **Note:** the [analytics.js plugin system](https://developers.google.com/analytics/devguides/collection/analyticsjs/using-plugins) is designed to support asynchronously loaded scripts, so it doesn't matter if `autotrack.js` is loaded before or after `analytics.js`.
 It also doesn't matter if the `autotrack.js` library is loaded individually or bundled with the rest of your JavaScript code.